ssanj/describe/QUESTIONS.md

 Do we need to return ModuleClasses when looking for classes?
 As in match on Module Classes or Modules and then get their classes?
  - No, these should be returned for module.

+Which implicit conversions should we automatically add?
+ - Ones from the companion object? [yes]
+ - Predef.
+Maybe confusing.
+Eg. WrappedString vs StringOps

+What does it mean to have a private val within a case class?

+Why does None require an ascription (None: Option[T]) and none[T] does not?